 bleeding

 A menstrual cup is a reusable period product that catches the uterine lining as it is being shed, but before it leaves the body.
+It is literally a little cup that sits in the vaginal canal to capture blood.
 Here’s how to put one in:

 2. Some people like to wet the rim of the menstrual cup before inserting.
 Others use a water-based lubricant to help it slide in more easily.
-Many women just insert the cup without either water or lubricant.
+Some women just insert the cup without either water or lubricant since period blood can help it slide in.

 3. With the rim of the circle facing up, fold the cup in half - you’ll need to fold it tightly in one hand.
+It should look like a "C" shape.
 Use the other hand to spread your labia.

 4. Pointing the rim up, the cup goes inside your vagina the same way a tampon gets inserted.